mirage/mirage-www/data/wiki/hello-world.md

 #### Building a Unix binary

-We invoke all this by configuring, building and finally running the resulting unikernel under Unix first.
+Lets test all of this by first configuring, building, and running the resulting unikernel under Unix:

 ```bash
 $ cd tutorial/hello